 In 1961, the carved figure of Christ, which stands at the chapel entrance, was gifted by Chiocchetti’s home town, Moena.
 The cross and canopy were made in Kirkwall.
 When Chiochetti returned in 1964 with his wife Maria, he brought the gift of 14 lovely carvings of the Stations of the Cross, which are hung on the walls of the Italian Chapel to this day.

 Though Chiochetti was too ill to return in 1992, a group of eight former prisoners returned to the Chapel for the 50th Anniversary of their arrival on Orkney.
 Domenico Chiocchetti died in 1999 in Moena, aged 89.
 These days the Italian Chapel receives 100,000 visitors every year.
-The Italian Chapel is free to visit, but donations for it’s upkeep are gratefully accepted.
-The opening times are as follows:
+For opening times and visiting fees please visit www.italianchapel.co.uk

 Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, great taste in films and tv, eats a little too much for his own good.